MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/get-help-with-domains/dns-basics.md

 ::: moniker range="o365-worldwide"

-I nomi di dominio, ad esempio contoso.com, vengono gestiti mediante un sistema internazionale di registrar e database.
-Il Domain Name System (DNS) fornisce un mapping tra i nomi host dei computer leggibili e gli indirizzi IP usati dalle apparecchiature di rete.
-La comprensione dei concetti fondamentali relativi al DNS e ai registrar faciliterà la gestione dei domini.
+Domain names, like contoso.com, are managed by using a worldwide system of domain registrars and databases.
+The Domain Name System (DNS) provides a mapping between human-readable computer hostnames and the IP addresses used by networking equipment.
+An understanding of DNS and domain registrar basics can help you manage domains.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/c005f2a4-90ad-46fe-b1ab-90f41f2a9d53?autoplay=false]